-The sports betting market in the US is huge, but if you want to stake some money on your favorite team, you can do so only in individual states.
-There is a big legal battle being fought across the country, and legislators in more regions now look at betting more favorably, for two main reasons.
+The sports betting market in the US is huge, but if you want to stake some money on your favourite team, you can do so only in individual states.
+There is a big legal battle being fought across the country, and legislators in more regions now look at betting more favourably, for two main reasons.

 First, people will do it anyway, and second, there’s a lot of money to be made from taxes.